yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

    (inet::Ipv4NodeConfigurator) FingerprintShowcaseWireless.host1.ipv4.configurator (id=83), during
    network initialization

-TODO how to present this...include error message or not
+**TODO** how to present this...include error message or not

+The simulations finished with an error, because the :ned:`Ipv4NetworkConfigurator` module was looking for the routing table module by the original name, and couldn't find it.

 The simulations give the following error message: